xescugc/texture-uv/README.md

 # Texture UV

-Generate and apply UV coordinates to textures.

-For example it simplifies how a character skin can be changed without having to change all the animations every time
+Generates a Texture Coordinate file (UV) named Source from a Map and an Overlay that then can be used (the UV) to apply a Texture/Lookup to it like a Skin on a character

 ## How to use it

+For the latest version you can download it [here](https://github.com/xescugc/texture-uv/releases)

 You need to have 2 things to start with:
 * A **Overlay**: Which uses the colors of the unique colors of the Map to overlay the animation